darvein/python-notes/python-tutorial/python-tutorial.md

 ### More Control Flow Tools
 Conditionals, Loops, Match/Case, Functions (positional arguments and keywords) and Lambdas.
 ### Data Structures
+Basics:
+- Lists: its common functions: count, sort, sort, reverse, copy, extend, insert, remove, pop, clear, index
+- Stacks: A list can be treated as stac by using its functions like `list.append()` or `list.pop()`
+    - Remember a stack is FIFO
+- Queues: By usage of `deque` from `collections`
+    - Remember a queue is LIFO
+- List comprenhensions: Done by `[]` with a for loop (the so called list comprehensions) and `lambda`s
+- Tuples: Immutable items on a list
+- Sets: Unique items on a list
+- Dictionaries: key:value pair of items

 ### Modules
 ### Input and Output
 ### Errors and Exceptions